magyarn/goal-setter-frontend/README.md

 `npm install -g sass`

-3. Run the `watch` command so your stylesheet updates everytime you add/save a new file to the `scss` directory:
+3. Run the `watch` command so your stylesheet updates every time you add/save a new file to the `scss` directory:

 `sass --watch styles/scss/styles.scss:styles/css/styles.css`

-4. In Finder, open `createo-or-join.html` in the browser of your choice to view the page.
+4. In Finder, open `create-or-join.html` in the browser of your choice to view the page.

 5. Open a new window in the terminal and create a new branch to start adding styles: